Consumer Complaints Procedure

 After you have submitted your complaint, the DSA will, if necessary, seek any clarification from you as to the details of the complaint.
 It will then refer your complaint to the Member Company in question.
 In the vast majority of cases, this will result in a resolution to the complaint being agreed by you and the company.
 The DSA allows a period of at least 3 weeks to see if such an agreed resolution can be agreed.
 If your complaint is one of the few which does not result in an agreed resolution, then, if you wish, the DSA will refer the complaint to the DSA’s Independent Code Regulator for an adjudication.

 Stage Two - Adjudication

-The way in which the Code Administrator will handle the complaint is set out in the Code Administrator’s Consumer Complaint Procedure below.
-The Code Administrator is an independent legally qualified person appointed by the DSA for a period of three years or longer (renewable) to adjudicate on complaints, to carry out compliance audits of DSA Members and to advise the DSA, principally in relation to complaints and compliance.
-In all other respects the Code Administrator is independent of the Direct Selling industry.
+The way in which the Code Regulator will handle the complaint is set out in the Code Regulator’s Consumer Complaint Procedure below.
+The Code Regulator is an independent legally qualified person appointed by the DSA for a period of three years or longer (renewable) to adjudicate on complaints, to carry out compliance audits of DSA Members and to advise the DSA, principally in relation to complaints and compliance.
+In all other respects the Code Regulator is independent of the Direct Selling industry.

 How Much Will it Cost?